radutolontan/BASM_sunet/README.md

 submodule update --init --recursive
 ```

-### Structure of a frame
+### Structure of a Frame

 To communicate between the Master MCU and Monitor (or Slave) MCUs, the repository uses a serial protocol broadcast over an RS485 Bus.
 The protocol uses two types of frames, handshake and command.

 1. **Hanshake [HS]** messages are meant to configure the Slave Boards at run-time, and establish communications to the Master Board.
 - These are identified by a two-byte header [HEAD] {0xFF , 0xFE}
-- Each byte in the data field represents a parameter that the Master sends to all Slaves to configure at run-time
+- Each byte in the data field represents a parameter that the Master sends to Slaves to configure at run-time
     - Byte 1 - LED BRIGHTNESS ; 8-bit Integer [0-255]
     - Byte 2 - COLORMAP ID ; 8-bit Integer [0-255] ; See Loading Colormaps section for more details
     - Byte 3 - SLAVE NO ; Order of Slave MCU in chain ; [NOT TO BE CONFUSED W. SLAVE ADDRESS] ; 8-bit Integer [0-255]